 - What is its evidence of effectiveness?
 There is evidence from one randomized controlled trial (RCT) that distributing eyeglasses markedly improves productivity among tea pickers with impaired near vision in India.
 Given the simple nature of the intervention, we believe that this evidence is likely to at least partly generalize to other workers who rely heavily on their manual dexterity.

 - How cost-effective is it?
-Our preliminary cost-effectiveness estimate suggests that this program may be in the range of cost-effectiveness of our priority programs.
+Our best guess is that this intervention is within the range of cost-effectiveness of programs we would consider directing funding to.

 - Does it have room for more funding?
 Our initial analysis suggests that there are a large number of people with vision problems who could potentially benefit from these programs, but we have not yet assessed what funding gaps exist for particular charities working in this area.